Other data type

 long long

-Like Mips, the type long of Cpu0 is 32-bit and type long long is 64-bit for C language.
-To support type long long, we add the following code to Chapter7_1/.
+Like MIPS, the long type in Cpu0 is 32-bit, while long long is 64-bit in C. To support long long, add the following code to Chapter7_1/:

 lbdex/chapters/Chapter7_1/Cpu0SEISelDAGToDAG.cpp